-A more formalised engagement is seen at the provincial and territorial level, when the company is invited to attend open meetings called by the provincial or territorial authorities.
+A more formalised engagement is put into practice at the provincial and territorial level, when the company is invited to attend open meetings called by the provincial or territorial authorities.
 These meetings are over a diverse field of matters, but do focus on community and security, given the complexities of both in the area that Alphamin operates.
+On occasion ABM Security is invited to meet with the Walikale Territorial Security Council, presided by the Territorial Administrator.

 b.
-ABM Security Code, including Rules of engagement & Use of Force
+Training and Application of the ABM Security Code, including Rules of engagement & Use of Force

 Through 2021 the ABM Security Code was updated and finalised in April, 2022 which includes the elements of background to the VPSHR but most importantly the elements of the Rules of Engagement and Use of Force for ABM Industrial Guards and all police and military units deployed to provide security on or near the Bisie Mine.
 The nine page document is in French and is available to any VP Participant who wishes to reference it and adapts the models in Annex H of the VP Implementation Guidance Tools to the DRC context where the Participant company must work closely with public security and assure, in many cases, that they understand and will apply in practical terms the rules of engagement, use of force, and firearms procedure since only public security can use firearms.
-The topics covered include: